Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: AdaPT

 \subsection{Quantization Friendly Initialization}

-It has not yet been explored how quantized training impacts vanishing/exploding gradients, counter-strategies and vice versa.
-However the preliminary experimental results of our first investigation of the impact of different weights initialization strategies (Random Normal, Truncated Normal, Random Uniform, Glorot Normal/Uniform \cite{glorot2010understanding}, He Normal/Uniform \cite{he2015delving}, Variance Scaling \cite{hanin2018start}, Lecun Normal/Uniform \cite{klambauer2017self, lecun2012efficient}) showed the resilience of DNNs trained under a fixed integer quantization scheme depends significantly on the initializer choice (fig. \ref{fig:preliminary}).
-We further found that DNNs initialized by fan-in truncated normal variance scaling (TNVS) degrade least under quantized training with a fixed integer quantization scheme.
-We thus initialize networks with TNVS and an empirically chosen scaling factor $s$, $\mu=0$ and $\sigma=\sqrt{\frac{s}{n}}$ where $n$ is the number of input units of a weights tensor before quantized training with MARViN.
+Despite exhaustive literature research and to our best knowledge, it has not yet been explored how weights initialization as counter-strategy for vanishing/exploding gradients impacts quantized training.
+However the preliminary experimental results of our first investigation of the impact of different weights initialization strategies showed the resilience of DNNs trained under a fixed forwards pass integer quantization scheme (int2, int4, int8, int16) with float32 master copies for gradient computations correlates strongly with initializer choice (fig. \ref{fig:preliminary}).
+Using Adam~\cite{kingma2014adam} as optimizer, we trained LeNet-5 on MNIST/FMNIST~\cite{mnist2012} and AlexNet on CIFAR10/100~\cite{cifar20XX} and examined the degree to which the quantized networks are inferior in accuracy compared to baseline networks trained in float32 dependent on initializer choice (Random Normal, Truncated Normal, Random Uniform, Glorot Normal/Uniform~\cite{glorot2010understanding}, He Normal/Uniform~\cite{he2015delving}, Variance Scaling~\cite{hanin2018start}, Lecun Normal/Uniform~\cite{klambauer2017self, lecun2012efficient}) and initializer parameters.
+We found that DNNs initialized by fan-in truncated normal variance scaling (TNVS) degrade least under quantized training with a fixed integer quantization scheme as described above.
+This correlates with results published by~\cite{bhalgat2020lsq} who introduced a learnable scale parameters in their asymmetric quantization scheme to achieve more stable training.
+We thus initialize networks with TNVS and an empirically chosen scaling factor $s$ where $n^l$ is the number of input units of a weights tensor $\boldsymbol{W}^l$ before quantized training with AdaPT.

-The examination of how other counter strategies (eg. gradient amplification, \cite{basodi2020gradient}, gradient normalization \cite{chen2018gradnorm}, weights normalization \cite{salimans2016weight}) affect quantized training remains an open question.
+The examination of how other counter strategies (eg. gradient amplification,~\cite{basodi2020gradient}, gradient normalization~\cite{chen2018gradnorm}, weights normalization~\cite{salimans2016weight}) affect quantized training remains an open question.